The Ultimate Jetset Travel Guide to Wailea, Maui

 Great coffeeshop to get your morning buzz on.
 Open from 6:30am.
 On the upper level of the Shops at Wailea.

 Although it’s a 10 minute drive away from Wailea, there are a ton of great dining options in the nearby less-resortey-more-local town of Kihei.
-For off-the-beaten path and amazing meals, head straight to these:
+If you care more about the food than the views, head to these:

 Really good contemporary American/Hawaiian food.
 Order the poke nachos & seared ahi!

-Many people claim this as some of the best sushi in Maui!
+Many people claim this as some of the best sushi in HAWAII!
+It’s pricey and takes a reservation, but worth it!

 Hawaiian shave ice is a MUST on any trip to Hawaii.
 This is the best one for a sweet treat on a hot day.